rememberYou/gen-cisco/README.md

- etherchannel        ➔ port link aggregation technology or port-channel architecture used primarily on Cisco switches ospf                ➔ routing protocol for Internet Protocol networks rip                 ➔ one of the oldest distance-vector routing protocols ssh                 ➔ cryptographic network protocol for operating network services securely over an unsecured network
+ etherchannel        ➔ port link aggregation technology or port-channel architecture used primarily on Cisco switches ospf                ➔ routing protocol for Internet Protocol networks rip                 ➔ one of the oldest distance-vector routing protocols stp                 ➔ network protocol that builds a loop-free logical topology for Ethernet networks ssh                 ➔ cryptographic network protocol for operating network services securely over an unsecured network
 ```